Shut In (2016 film)

-The film was released in the United States on November 11, 2016, and in France on November 30, 2016, by EuropaCorp.
-It received negative reviews from critics, and grossed $13.1 million worldwide against a budget of $10 million, making it a box-office flop.
+The film was released in the United States on November 11, 2016 by EuropaCorp.

 Plot

-Stephen is a troubled teen from Maine who is being sent to boarding school.
-While his father, Richard Portman, is driving him there, they get into a bad argument, and the car swerves into oncoming traffic, killing Richard and putting Stephen into a vegetative state.
+Stephen, a troubled teen from Maine, is sent to boarding school.
+While his father, Richard Portman, is driving him there, they start arguing.
+The car eventually swerves into oncoming traffic, killing Richard and putting Stephen into a persistent vegetative state.

-Six months later, Richard's second wife and Stephen's stepmother, Mary, is taking care of his every need.
-Mary is a psychologist who works from home with children and teenagers.
+Six months later, Richard's second wife and Stephen's stepmother, child psychologist Mary, is taking care of his every need.
+Mary works from home.
 She is upset to learn that one of her patients, a deaf-mute child named Tom, is to be transferred to a school in Boston.
 Later, Mary discusses Stephen with her therapist, Dr. Wilson.
-While she feels guilty, she has decided to put Stephen in a home to be cared for because he is no longer there and is just a body.
+She feels guilty, but has decided to put Stephen in a home to be cared for.

 She finds Tom asleep in her car.
 She brings him inside and makes a call, but Tom vanishes.
 The police conduct a fruitless search.
-Over the following nights, Mary wakes up to sounds in the house and even wakes up to see Tom in the darkness one night.
-She discusses these events with Dr. Wilson, who attributes it to parasomnia.
-Dr. Wilson wants to prescribe her some medication and orders some blood tests.
+Over the following nights, Mary wakes up to sounds in the house and even sees Tom in the darkness one night.
+She discusses these events with Wilson, who attributes it to parasomnia.
+Wilson wants to prescribe her medication and orders blood tests.
 Doug Hart, the father of one of her patients, asks her out, but Mary declines, implying that it would be unprofessional.

 Mary reconsiders and has dinner with Doug.
 Later, Stephen is missing from his bed.
 While looking for him, Mary finds that a small door to a crawlspace is slightly ajar.
-As she examines it, she is grabbed from inside by two small hands.
+While examining it, she is grabbed from inside by two small hands.
 The next morning, she wakes up on the floor.
 Stephen is back in his bed but has scratches on his face.

 Mary declines two invitations to leave her isolated house before an impending ice storm, one from her assistant Lucy, and another from Doug.
-Dr. Wilson contacts her via Skype with her blood test results.
-He admonishes her because her stepson's medication is showing up in her blood.
+Wilson contacts her via Skype with her blood test results.
+He admonishes her because Stephen's medication is showing up in her blood.
 Mary denies taking any medication and walks away without ending the call.
-Dr. Wilson sees Stephen's empty wheelchair, then sees Stephen walk across the living room.
+Wilson sees Stephen's empty wheelchair, then sees Stephen walk across the living room.
 The lights go out in the house and the computer connection drops.